Percolation games, probabilistic cellular automata, and the hard-core model: Introduction

-Formally, we take $A_p$ to be the operator on the set of distributions on $\{0,1\}^\Z$ representing the action of the PCA; if $\mu$ is the distribution of a configuration in $\{0,1\}^\Z$, then $A_p\mu$ is the distribution of the configuration obtained by performing one update step of the PCA.
-A \df{stationary distribution} of a PCA $F$ is a distribution $\mu$ such that $F\mu=\mu$.
+Formally, we take $A_{p,q}$ to be the operator on the set of distributions on $\{0,1\}^\Z$ representing the action of the PCA; if $\mu$ is the distribution of a configuration in $\{0,1\}^\Z$, then $A_{p,q}\mu$ is the distribution of the configuration obtained by performing one update step of the PCA.
+A \df{stationary distribution} (or \df{invariant distribution}) of a PCA $F$ is a distribution $\mu$ such that $F\mu=\mu$.
 (More generally, $\mu$ is \df{$k$-periodic} if $F^k\mu=\mu$, and \df{periodic} if it is $k$-periodic for some $k\geq 1$.)
 A PCA is said to be \df{ergodic} if it has a unique stationary distribution and if from any initial distribution, the iterates of the PCA converge to that stationary distribution (in the sense of convergence in distribution with respect to the product topology).

-It is straightforward to show that if $p$ is sufficiently large, then the hard-core PCA $A_p$ is ergodic.
-The question of whether $A_p$ is ergodic for \emph{all} $p\in(0,1)$ has been mentioned as an open problem by several authors, for example in \cite{dobrushin}, \cite{leborgne}, \cite{mairesse_tcs}.
-A link between the hard-core PCA $A_p$ and the percolation game was already mentioned by \cite{leborgne}, and it is relatively easy to show that the percolation game has positive probability of a draw if and only if $A_p$ is non-ergodic.
+The PCA $A_{p,q}$ has already been studied from a number of different perspectives.
+It is closely related to the enumeration of directed lattice animals, which are classical objects in combinatorics.
+More precisely, if $\mu$ is an invariant distribution of $A_{p,q}$, then its marginals satisfy the same recursions as the counting series of directed animals on the square lattice, enumerated according to their area and perimeter.
+The link was originally made by Dhar \cite{dhar}, and subsequent work includes \cite{bousquet, leborgne} -- see also Section 4.2 of the survey of Mairesse and Marcovici \cite{mairesse_tcs} for a short introduction.

-We also consider a certain ``mis\`ere" variant of the game which we call the \df{target game}.
-In the percolation game described above, moves to closed sites were forbidden; this is of course equivalent to allowing all moves, but with the proviso that a player who moves to a closed site loses the game.
-In the target game, the game is instead \emph{won} by the first player who moves to a closed site.
-In the same way that the percolation game corresponds to the hard-core PCA $A_p$, we show that the target game corresponds to another PCA, which we denote by $B_p$, whose update rule is shown in Figure \ref{figure-B}.
+It is quite easy to show that the percolation game has positive probability of a draw if and only if $A_{p,q}$ is non-ergodic (see Proposition \ref{prop-draws} below).
+It is also easy to see that $A_{p,q}$ is ergodic whenever $p+q$ is sufficiently large.
+The question of whether $A_{p,q}$ is ergodic for \emph{all} $p$ and $q$ has been mentioned as an open problem by several authors -- see in particular \cite{dobrushin}, as well as discussions in \cite{leborgne} and \cite{mairesse_tcs}.